Home » Tax Haven

 Category Archives: Tax Haven

-Generally, there is no standard definition which renders a country a tax haven.
-A tax haven is commonly a jurisdiction which offers low taxes, favorable taxes, no taxes, bank secrecy and tax exemptions.
-The most important functions of tax haven that attracts businesses from all over are: Provide secrecy of bank accounts from tax authorities of other countries and also provides a safe haven for ‘passive investments’.
+Generally, there is no standard definition that renders a country a tax haven.
+A tax haven is commonly a jurisdiction that offers low taxes, favorable taxes, no taxes, bank secrecy, and tax exemptions.
+The most important functions of a tax haven that attracts businesses from all over are: Provide secrecy of bank accounts from tax authorities of other countries and also provides a safe haven for ‘passive investments’.
 If you are an investor or you want to start a business here are the best tax havens countries that you should take advantage of…

 Was placed first on Oxfam’s list 2016 of the worst corporate tax havens worldwide.
 There’s no personal income tax rate as well as corporate tax charged and this has attracted many US companies who rip profits of up to $80 billion.